 On the 45th anniversary of the tragedy, Jed Williamson in his forgiving, politically correct tone, wrote: “They weren’t weak or stupid.
 I place no blame on them.
 Those conditions converged.
 It was the perfect storm.
 I have nothing but admiration.”

 While it is true that mistakes are easy to spot in hindsight, one cannot deny that the tragedy could have been prevented if there had been less nationalistic instincts and feminist agenda at what was supposed to be a multinational conciliatory event.
+Some climbers die young.
+Some live to a ripe old age.
 There are some common characteristics and behavour patterns among climbers who live to climb at 75.